adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 * Devs are fucking it all up by using static APIs

 * Possible title: Progressive Enhancement the missing piece

+* no op isn't good enough, its a black hole.

 -->